Chapter 2 · First contact · 10 min read

 Say yes.
 Claude writes the change and shows it as a diff.

-One import, one module-level timer, one route.
-That's it.
-Existing middleware and routes are untouched — good agent work doesn't spread.
+One handler.
+The existing routes and middleware are untouched — good agent work doesn't spread.

 Accept.
 Then run the backend: